What is Cidi Labs?

 Cidi Labs offers several accessibility features to help you create universally-designed courses, including a Heading structure checker, image/alt text checker, link checker and a color contrast checker.
 The Cidi Labs and Accessibility guide provides more information on how each tool works.

 Content Editor Toolbox “Get Help” panel

 From the Get Help panel in the Content Editor Toolbox, you can access several resources created by Cidi Labs.
 The Cidi Labs User Guide Canvas Course uses modules and content pages to guide you through each Design Tools feature.
 From the Get Help panel, you can also send your questions and feature requests directly to Cidi Labs via email at email@example.com.

-LTC Consultations and Trainings
+ATC Consultations and Trainings

-Learning Technology Consultants in OIT are available to offer individual and group instruction on using Cidi Labs Design Tools.
+Academic Technology Consultants in OIT are available to offer individual and group instruction on using Cidi Labs Design Tools.